 It is important to note that testing, combined with contact tracing and isolation, helps control the spread of COVID-19.
-Though many test types exist, the school only recognizes PCR tests.

-Those being tested as well as others in the home should quarantine until test results are received.
+The school will accept rapid COVID-19 tests in cases where the individual is symptomatic.
+However, in all other cases, including those opting for seven-day quarantine, the school only recognizes PCR tests.
+Those being tested should quarantine until test results are received.
 Summit nurses report all positive test results to the Cincinnati Department of Health.